Ying3272/CS61a/README.md

 # CS61a

-Follow Berkeley-CS61a (https://cs61a.org/) and its projects.
+The projects of Berkeley-CS61a (https://cs61a.org/).

 Textbook: https://www.composingprograms.com/